cerncas/hands-on-lattice-exercises/Setup_Instructions.md

 ```

 ### Plotting
-Or you can test a simple plot:
+You can create a simple plot as follow:
 ```python=
 # check a simple plot
 %matplotlib inline